horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 # Bitcoin In Simple Terms

 Crypto newcomers have a mountain of questions.
 What is Bitcoin?
-Why should you care about crypto?
-What makes Bitcoin so unique?
 How does it work?
-And how can you invest?
+What makes it special?

-The purpose of this guide is to answer those questions by introducing you to Bitcoin and other cryptocurrencies in simple terms and an easy-to-digest manner.
+The purpose of this guide is to answer those questions by introducing you to Bitcoin in simple terms and an easy-to-digest manner.

-This guide was written for someone who has little to no technical knowledge about Bitcoin, crypto, or blockchains.
+This guide was written for someone who has little to no technical knowledge about Bitcoin, cryptocurrencies, or blockchains.

 To aid accessibility, some technical concepts have been simplified to make it easier for a non-technical person to grasp the essential information.

 Over the last few years, Bitcoin network has been labeled in many ways.
 It's been called everything from electronic cash to digital gold.

-While Bitcoin's definition may change depending on who you ask, it holds certain universal properties which gives Bitcoin its value.
+While Bitcoin's definition may change depending whom you ask, it holds certain universal properties which gives Bitcoin its value.

-Consequently, many people regard it as something valuable and look at it as a better alternative to traditional fiat currencies and other physical assets such as gold or silver.
+More and more people nowadays look at Bitcoin as an alternative to traditional wealth preservation instruments such as fiat money or precious metals.

 ## 1. Bitcoin Origins

-The idea of Bitcoin was first proposed by Satoshi Nakamoto back in 2008.
-Satoshi's original whitepaper created a blueprint how to perform decentralized financial transactions.
+The idea of Bitcoin was first proposed by [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) back in 2008.
+Satoshi created a blueprint outlining the mechanics of a network where the value exchanging transactions can happen without the middle man.

-The ideas put forward in the paper required a comprehensive understanding of the contemporary monetary system and graduate-level knowledge of mathematics, cryptography, and computer science.
-As such, you should regard Bitcoin as a scientific invention that challenges the hegemony of the present-day monetary system and the regulatory entities supporting it.
+> The ideas put forward in the paper required a good understanding of the contemporary monetary system and graduate-level knowledge of mathematics, cryptography, and computer science.

-It removed the need for third-party intermediaries such as banks and credit agencies.
+>
+> As such, you should regard Bitcoin as a scientific invention that challenges the hegemony of the present-day monetary and financial services where value exchange happens through a middle men.

-In the paper, Satoshi proposed Bitcoin as a decentralized network that is:
+In the paper, Satoshi proposed Bitcoin as a decentralized network which :

-- Not reliant upon any central entity to remain online.
+- not reliant upon any entity to function
-- Functional 24 hours a day without dependence on any external entity.
+- functional and accessible 24/7
-- Has equal rules for all network participants
+- enforces equal rules for all participants
-- Available for anyone to use without conditions.
+- available for anyone unconditionally
-- Works across geographical borders.

-The images below demonstrate the difference between a centralized network (i.e. the traditional monetary system) compared to the decentralized Bitcoin network.
+That's how the Bitcoin blockchain was born.
+After Bitcoin made its debut the underlying blockchain technology spread to other projects resulting in other cryptocurrencies and whole new systems.

 // image

-### From Idea to Reality
+// centralzied vs decentralized networks

 Bitcoin was initially worthless; only a handful of people knew about it.
-In its early days, the public mostly perceived Bitcoin as "fun money for geeks" rather than as a phenomenon that could challenge the present-day financial system.
+In its early days, the public mostly perceived Bitcoin as fun money for geeks rather than as something that could challenge the financial system.

-Back then only a few understood the true purpose of Bitcoin.

 The mainstream media played an influential role in shaping how the masses perceived Bitcoin in those first few years.

 Initially, nearly all media mentions of Bitcoin were negative.
 Indeed, the technology has been declared dead by various publications more than 400 times!

-After a few years of growth via word-of-mouth marketing the Bitcoin turned into a massive network of users.
+After a few years of growth via word-of-mouth marketing the Bitcoin turned into a massive phenomenon powered by a large network of users.

-### Bitcoin Cryptocurrency
+## 2. Bitcoin Cryptocurrency

+As we have covered in our guide on blockchains, the cryptocurrency is a unit of measure on a blockchain.

+The Bitcoin cryptocurrency is the native unit of measurement on Bitcoin blockchain.

+Bitcoins are limited and scarce.
 Eventually, there will be 21 million Bitcoins in existence.

+- Starting from early 2009, Bitcoin blockchain started functioning and every 10 minutes the program powering Bitcoin blockchain been adding certain amount of Bitcoins to the network.
 So far, almost 18 million Bitcoins have been released to the market.

-The Bitcoin network will create the remaining three million over the next 130 years.
-The network is designed so that a certain number of Bitcoins are added to the network every 10 minutes.

-Those newly created Bitcoins are given to one of the nodes operating the Bitcoin network.
+- The network is designed so that a certain number of Bitcoins are added to the network every 10 minutes.
+Newly created Bitcoins are awarded to one of the nodes operating the Bitcoin network.

-The award goes to the node that is the first to solve a mathematical problem successfully.
+- The award goes to the node that is the first to solve a mathematical problem successfully.
 Although all nodes are trying to solve it, only the first one gets the pay-out.
 The process of solving the mathematical problem is what essentially called as mining.

+- The Bitcoin network will create the remaining three million Bitcoins over the next 130 years.

-> No single entity controls the release of new Bitcoins into circulation.
+No single entity controls the release of new Bitcoins into circulation.
 It's an automated process that's regulated by algorithms.
 The algorithms were coded into Bitcoin at the start of its existence.

-Once the total Bitcoin count reaches 21 million, no more new Bitcoins will be awarded to the winning node.

 It's estimated that about four million Bitcoins have been already "lost."
 Typically, coins are lost because users have lost the wallets with Bitcoins on them without having a backup.

-Out of 18 million Bitcoins created so far, only about 14 million are available to use.
+Out of 18 million Bitcoins created so far, only about 14 million are actually available for transacting.

-### Rising Price
+## 4. Bitcoin As A Network

+Usually, the term Bitcoin used as a reference to cryptocurrency on the Bitcoin network, denoted by a BTC symbol.

+> However, the Bitcoin is not just cryptocurrency.
+Bitcoin is a network, and an open platform for commerce where the value denominated in Bitcoins.

+Bitcoin is essentially network consisting of:

+ - parties running Bitcoin node software
+ - people accumulating Bitcoin in wallets
+ - traders trading Bitcoin on exchanges
+ - engineers building services for Bitcoin

+The entities above are essentially different members of the Bitcoin network.
+These are the people that drive the adoption and demand for the Bitcoin cryptocurrency.

+> The systematic increase in the bitcoin price was ultimately due to the growing number of people interested in Bitcoin.

+Anyone can join the Bitcoin network as a node or as a wallet and start using it on equal terms as everyone else.

+Bitcoin users typically participate in the role of a wallet.
+They send and receive payments.

+Bitcoin nodes are the entities which process and validate transactions from wallets, as they happen on the Bitcoin network.
+Moreover, nodes keep the full history of transactions since very beginning.

+> The history of all Bitcoin transactions is also called the 'Bitcoin blockchain'.
+New transactions added to the history in blocks.
+>
+> The history of all Bitcoin transactions is a chain of blocks.
+The new block added roughly every 10 minutes.

+Nodes are also tasked with validating every new transaction and ensuring that only legitimate transactions are added to the blockchain.

+Cumulatively, Bitcoin nodes guarantee the openness, availability, decentralization, and security of the Bitcoin network.

+There are at [https://bitnodes.io](least 10,000 Bitcoin nodes) powering the Bitcoin network at any given time.
+The nodes are spread around the world.
+All working for keeping Bitcoin network accessible and running 24/7.

+## 3. Bitcoin Price

 Back in the first few years, the idea that Bitcoin would someday be worth thousands of dollars appeared outlandish.
 One early adopter famously spent 10,000 BTC (around $100,000,000 USD at current prices) on a single pizza.